Entanglement-Assisted Covert Communication via Qubit Depolarizing Channels: Introduction

 Proving the achievability of the SRLs discovered so far involves the following principles.
 In the finite-dimensional case, both classical and quantum \cite{Bloch,wang2016fundamental,Bash-Quantum,Bash-Quantum-revision,tahmasbi2019framework}, a symbol (say, $0$) in the input alphabet is designated as ``innocent.''
-Random coding is employed such that a non-innocent symbol is transmitted with probability $\sim\nicefrac{1}{\sqrt{n}}$ to ensure covertness.
-On the other hand, innocent symbol corresponding to zero transmitted power occurs naturally in the continuous-variable covert communication over classical additive white Gaussian noise (AWGN) \cite{Bash_first_classic,Bloch,wang2016fundamental} and classical-quantum bosonic \cite{bash_first_bosonic,8976410,Bash-Bosonic,9834394} channels.
+The codebook is generated such that a non-innocent symbol is transmitted with probability $\sim\nicefrac{1}{\sqrt{n}}$ to ensure covertness.
+On the other hand, the innocent symbol corresponding to zero transmitted power occurs naturally in the continuous-variable covert communication over classical additive white Gaussian noise (AWGN) \cite{Bash_first_classic,Bloch,wang2016fundamental} and classical-quantum bosonic \cite{bash_first_bosonic,8976410,Bash-Bosonic,9834394} channels.
 Maintaining average transmitted power $O(\nicefrac{1}{\sqrt{n}})$ correspondingly measured in Watts and in the emitted photon number ensures covertness.

 Pre-shared entanglement resources are known to increase performance and throughput \cite{bennett1999entanglement,EA_capacity_bennet,hao2021entanglement,chiuri2013experimental,9319007}.
-Gagatsos et al. \cite{Bash-Bosonic} showed that entanglement assistance allows transmission of $O(\sqrt{n}\log{n})$ reliable and covert bits over $n$ uses of continuous-variable bosonic channel, surpassing the SRL scaling.
+Gagatsos et al. \cite{Bash-Bosonic} showed that entanglement assistance allows transmission of $O(\sqrt{n}\log{n})$ reliable and covert bits over $n$ uses of continuous-variable bosonic channel, surpassing the SRL scaling (see also \cite{bloch_resource_efficient}).
 As in the unassisted setting, the transmission is limited to $O(\nicefrac{1}{\sqrt{n}})$ mean photon number.
 However, so far it has remained open whether such a performance boost can be achieved in communication over finite-dimensional quantum channels.